notsanidhyak/SurfGuard-Chrome/README.md

 <br>

-- Using SurfGuard on a website which seems phishy -
+- Using SURFGUARD on a website which seems phishy -
 <br>

 ![Screenshot (691)](https://github.com/notsanidhyak/SurfGuard-Chrome/assets/86651116/c4156a1d-f185-434c-81a5-efe1ff9cd84b)